Skip to content

 • Air out the mattress by stripping bedding for a few hours.

-Bookmark these resources for practical step-by-step care: Sleep Foundation: Mattress Care and Sleep Foundation: How to Clean a Mattress.
-For Cozy Bed Quarters’ hands-on tutorials, see Mattress Hygiene: How to Keep Your Bed Fresh and Clean.
+Bookmark these resources for step-by-step care: Sleep Foundation: Mattress Care and Sleep Foundation: How to Clean a Mattress.
+For Cozy Bed Quarters’ tutorials, see Mattress Hygiene: How to Keep Your Bed Fresh and Clean.

 Bedding Tips for a Cleaner, Cozier Sleep